-• Full-color illustrations throughout—including many original photographs captured by the authors during field work
+• Full-color illustrations throughout—including many original photographs captured by the authors during fieldwork

 • Boxed features on selected topics that offer further insight

-• Study questions for students to facilitate classroom discussions
+• Provocative questions to facilitate group discussion

-1. People and Plants 2.
-Plants That Heal 3.
-Plants That Harm 4.
-From Hunting and Gathering to Haute Cuisine 5.
-Plants as the Basis for Material Culture 6.
-Entering the Other World 7.
-Biological Conservation and Ethnobotany
+1. People and Plants.
+2. Plants That Heal.
+3. Plants That Harm.
+4. From Hunting and Gathering to Haute Cuisine.
+5. Plants as the Basis for Material Culture.
+6. Entering the Other World.
+7. Biological Conservation and Ethnobotany.